yushchenko/sencha-touch-talk-at-sydjs/notes.md

 > fragment: themes

 Themes is the next feature worth mentioning.
-It based on SASS and Compass framework.
+It is based on SASS and Compass framework.
 There are several very decent themes provided with library and it's fairly easy to generate new ones just tweaking SASS variables.